yongbi85/doge/README.md

 - Visit the url you see in your web browser

 # Docker
-- Unofficial Docker image is available at https://github.com/krptg0/doge
+- Unofficial Docker image is available at https://github.com/krptg0/doge (my own docker is coming very soon, with git enable inside the docker to keep nut up to date)
 - Contact krptg over Github for assistance, or open an issue directly on his repo

 # Credits
 - Doge
+- wowsuchdoge
 - Thanks to blawar, morrison22, krptg, Bob, DBZTrunks, and more!

 # How To